New Brighton, Eastern Cape: History

 As part of the governing modus-operandi of the Colonial Government of the 19th century, that would eventually lead to the Land Act of 1913 a decade later, where policy was formulated on the basis of ethnicity, townships, including that of New Brighton, were established for the exclusive use of Black residents who were not housed by employers, and who could not afford to purchase property in the suburbs.
 In 1855, Stranger's Location, known as Emaxambeni in isiXhosa was established.
 Stranger's Location spilled over into Cooper's Kloof in the 1860s and became a separate municipal location in 1877.
 The Reservoir Location off Mount Road was established by the Municipality in 1883.
-The largest privately owned township, Gubbs Location, was established in the 1860s.
+The largest privately owned township, Gubb's Location, was established in the 1860s.

 A case of bubonic plague in Gubb's Location in 1901 set in place events that led to demolition of these townships and the creation of New Brighton.
 Port Elizabeth recorded a total of 105 cases - 21 Whites and 84 Blacks - of bubonic plague in 1901.
 This was the direct result of Argentinian fodder and horses being imported into South Africa by the British military during the South African War.

 After the first case was reported, the residents from the various townships agreed to meet.
 During the meeting it was agreed that a single township outside Port Elizabeth had to be built.
-Following recommendations from public health officials, demolished houses number 325 in Port Elizabeth and 950 in the Stranger's location, The Reservoir Location and Gubb's Location townships in 1903.
-The establishment of New Brighton was facilitated by the Colonial Government's purchase of the farms known as Cradock Place and Deal Party for the sum of £20 000.
-The portion set for the establishment of New Brighton was situated north of Port Elizabeth in area which was deemed unsuitable for industrial use.
+Following recommendations from public health officials, demolished houses numbered 325 in Port Elizabeth and 950 in the Stranger's location, The Reservoir Location and Gubb's Location townships in 1903.
+The establishment of New Brighton was facilitated by the Colonial Government's purchase of the farms known as Cradock Place and Deal Party for the sum of £20,000.
+The portion set for the establishment of New Brighton was situated north of Port Elizabeth in an area which was deemed unsuitable for industrial use.
 The choice of a site for New Brighton outside the town's boundaries was determined by favourable health conditions in the area, and the fact that it would allow for effective residential segregation.
 These were on the outskirts of Port Elizabeth, far away from the city centre and white suburbs where New Brighton residents were employed.
 In its very early days, Port Elizabeth was planned in a manner that did not allow for different races to mix and this was spelt out as such in colonial policy and regulations.
 White and Coloured people, even though New Brighton was established as an exclusively Black township, flouted Government rules and built homes in New Brighton, albeit only a few.
-By the year 1911, New Brighton’s population had grown to 3,650 persons, almost all of them Black, this compromising of 52 Whites, 3414 Black Africans and 184 Coloureds.
-The oldest and iconic location within the New Brighton area is the Red Location, which was developed in 1902-1903, and made up of corrugated iron shacks which were built in a barrack-type fashion.
+By the year 1911, New Brighton’s population had grown to 3,650 persons, almost all of them Black: 52 Whites, 3,414 Black Africans and 184 Coloureds.
+The oldest and most iconic location within the New Brighton area is the Red Location, which was developed in 1902-1903, and made up of corrugated iron shacks which were built in a barrack-type fashion.